The best chocolate cake ever

 How to make Valerie cake:

-Preheat the oven to 325 F. In a medium-size mixing bowl, put ten ounces (ten squares) of semi-sweet baking chocolate and 1 cup (two sticks) of unsalted butter.
-Microwave the chocolate and butter for 2 minutes or until the mixture is mostly melted, then take it out and stir with a wooden spoon until it is all melted.
-Add 3/4 cup of sugar and 2 teaspoons of vanilla and mix.
+Preheat the oven to 325 F. In a medium-size mixing bowl, put 3/4 cup of sugar and a couple of spoonsful of water and microwave one minute, to dissolve the sugar.
+Add a bag (ten ounces) of dark chocolate chips and 1 cup (two sticks) of unsalted butter.
+Microwave the chocolate and butter with the sugar syrup for 2 minutes or until the mixture is mostly melted, then take it out and stir with a wooden spoon until it is all melted.
+Add 2 teaspoons of vanilla and mix.
 Then add 1 cup of flour and mix again.

 Meanwhile, separate five eggs.
 Add the five egg yolks to the chocolate batter.
 Take out a springform pan and butter the inside, and then put a tablespoon of sugar inside and swoosh it all over the greased area.
 Between them, the butter and sugar will help keep the cake from sticking and help it rise higher.